 Local government boundary reviews

-The Local Government Change Commission (Change Commission) is the independent body responsible for assessing proposed changes to Queensland councils.
+The Local Government Change Commission (Change Commission) is the independent body responsible for assessing proposed changes to Queensland’s local governments in accordance with the Local Government Act 2009 and City of Brisbane Act 2010.

 - Fact Sheet 1: An overview of the Change Commission PDF (0.03 MB)